QasimAliFarooqui/QasimAliFarooqui/README.md

 ### Hi there 👋

-I'm Qasim Ali Farooqui.
-Recently graduated with a Bachelor of Engineering in Computer Science.
-A dedicated, organized, and highly talented CS graduate looking for an exciting and challenging opportunity as a Software Developer.
-Seeking to leverage exceptional technical knowledge and skill to bring value to your organization and go beyond expectations to achieve organizational goals and objectives.
+Currently pursuing my Master's degree in Computer Science, I'm a dedicated and highly skilled graduate with 2 years of industry expertise in scalable software.
+Eagerly seeking an exciting Software Developer role, I aim to leverage my exceptional technical knowledge to exceed expectations and drive your organization towards its goals.
+Let's embark on this dynamic journey together, where innovation knows no bounds.

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Architects+Daughter&color=8B6F9E&size=32&lines=Hey!+It's+Qasim!;I'm+a+Software+Developer!!!;Working+as+Full+Stack+Dev;Interested+in+ML+and+AI)](https://git.io/typing-svg)